 Drains serve a good purpose in preventing flooding, but when they lack covers, as is the case for open drains, solid and domestic wastes collect in them and may lead to blockage.
 As a result, they threaten the people living in the surrounding areas.

-According to the information about the international distribution of open drains, the majority of them are found in middle and low-income countries.
-If the open drains are left unchecked, they become a health hazard to the neighboring population as they become a breeding ground for disease-causing parasites and other microorganisms.
+According to the information about the international distribution of open drains, most are found in middle and low-income countries.
+If the open drains are left unchecked, they can be a health hazard to the neighboring population, and that’s because they turn into a breeding ground for disease-causing parasites and other microorganisms.

 Harmful Effects of Open Drains

-1. Spread of diseases
+1. Spread of Diseases

 Control of water-related diseases depends on the effectiveness of removing excess surface and subsurface water.
 Health issues related to open drainages are broad and are reported as a result of exposure to agrochemicals, fecal waste, and water-related borne diseases.

-If the contaminated water comes into contact with the town’s source of water, for example, it will be contaminated with hazardous chemicals that may lead to adverse health effects such as liver damage, predisposition to certain cancers, birth defects for pregnant women, and development problems in children.
+In that case, it will be contaminated with hazardous chemicals that may lead to adverse health effects such as liver damage, predisposition to certain cancers, birth defects for pregnant women, and development problems in children.

-3. Road deterioration
+3. Road Deterioration

-4. Contamination of water sources
+4. Contamination of Water Sources